nealcrook/nascom/nascom4/cpm/README.md

 $9c              $bc         $dc       $fc for drive f

-can incorporate the base address and disk ID into a single byte:  nice! but how to find the location from the SDMOUNT utility?
+can incorporate the base address and disk ID into a single byte:  nice! but how to find the location from the SETDRV utility?

 can find BDOS but want to distinguish when XRUN is in progress